raphaeleckert/DAS_prototype/README.md

 # Installation

 Step 1: Download Go from https://go.dev/dl/.
-This prototype was created and tested on Go v1.19 Step 2: Enter the "das" directory and run "go mod download" to install dependencies Step 3: Enter the "das/cmd" directory and run "go run ."
+This prototype was created and tested on Go v1.19 Step 2: Enter the "das/cmd" directory and run "go run ."

 # Usage